d2l-ai/d2l-en/chapter_linear-networks/synthetic-regression-data.md

-are considerably more efficient and they can deal with sources such as data stored in files, data received via a stream, or data generated/processed on the fly.
+are considerably more efficient and they can deal with sources such as data stored in files, data received via a stream, and data generated or processed on the fly.
 Next let's try to implement the same function using built-in iterators.

 ## Concise Implementation of the Data Loader